codefellows/seattle-ops-301d8/class-07/lab/README.md

       - Install OpenSSH during the OS installation process.
     - Reboot when installation is complete.

-3. Finally, you will also need a VM with a GUI (Windows 10 or Kali) for configuring pfSense and testing the webserver.
+3. Finally, you will also need a user endpoint VM with a GUI (Windows 10 or Kali) for configuring pfSense and testing the webserver.

 ### Part 3: NGINX Web Server Setup